balajikatakam/Stevens-Institute-of-Technology-MS-IS/Semester 2 Spring 2018/README.md

-# Stevens-Institute-of-Technology-MS-IS
+# Stevens-Institute-of-Technology-MS-IS-Semester-2-Spring-2018
-Stevens Institute of Technology
+Subjects Undertaken during the second semester at Stevens Insititute of Technology Master's in Information Systems